stuartellis/stuartellis-site-hugo/content/articles/securing-linux.md

 <http://backuppc.sourceforge.net/>

-Client computers may run Windows, Mac OS X, or any Linux distribution.
+Client computers may run Windows, macOS, or any Linux distribution.

 If you need advanced backup facilities for a larger network, use [Bacula](http://www.bacula.org/) or [Amanda](http://www.amanda.org/).